Akshitaag/PhotoHolic/README.md

 Run the SQL scripts provided in MySQLDatabase folder on your own MYSQL CLI or Workbench to create your copy of the database Change the credentials - name and password of the database- in app.js and all the other .js files refactored into the routes directory
-'npm install' to install all dependencies nodemon app.js
+'npm install' to install all dependencies nodemon/node app.js
 ```
 Open your favorite browser and browse to ```localhost:3000/``` to get the hang of Photoholicism

 This Project was made collectively by
-[Rahmeen Habib](https://www.github.com/rahmeen14) and [Akshita Aggarwal](https://www.github.com/akshitaag) as a part of Database Management System End-Semester Project for the Second Semester, 2017 at Netaji Subhas Institute of Technology.
+[Akshita Aggarwal](https://www.github.com/akshitaag) and [Rahmeen Habib](https://www.github.com/rahmeen14) as a part of Database Management System End-Semester Project for the Second Semester, 2017 at Netaji Subhas Institute of Technology.